keithalewis/math/um1.md

 \newcommand{\Var}{\operatorname{Var}}
 \newcommand{\Cov}{\operatorname{Cov}}

 This note provides a replacement for the Black, Scholes[@BlaSch1973] and Merton[@Mer1973] theory of option valuation.
-It is a simple extension of Stephen Ross'[Ros1978] Fundamental Theorem of Asset Pricing.
-Ross used the Hahn-Banach theorem to show every arbitrage-free model must satisfy a geometric constraint.
+Scholes and Merton won a Nobel Prize in Economics for showing how value a derivative instrument using dynamic hedging.
+The value of an option is the cost of setting up the initial hedge.

-Their assumption of continuous time trading is not realisitic and leads to paradoxical results.
+Their assumption of continuous time trading is not realisitic and leads to paradoxical results[^1].

-It defines a model for instrument prices and cash flows, and a realistic model of trading.

-The Achille's heel of
-their model is that it assumes continuous time trading.
-This leads to paradoxical results[^1].

-Stephen Ross [@Ros1978] started a cottage industy of mathematicians
+The Unified Model is an extension of Stephen Ross'[@Ros1978] "A Simple Approach to the Valuation of Risky Streams".
+According to Ross,

+> If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, L.

+He was the first to provide a theory that recognized the fundamental defect in the Black-Scholes/Merton model: continuous time hedging is not possible, it is an artifact of the mathematical theory of Ito processes.

+Every hedge involves discrete trading times and amounts of shares to purchase.

+used the Hahn-Banach theorem to show its existence.
+This set off a cottage industry of mathematical nitpickers pointing out he had not established the existence of an interior point required for its application.
+This culminated in Delbaen and Schachermeyer's No Free Lunch with Vanishing Arbitrage theorem to get around Aloaglu's result that the unit ball in the $L^\infinity$ weak-$*$ topoloagy does not have an iterior point.

+The Unified Model does not require the Hahn-Banach theorem.
+It also does not involve a so-called real-world probablility measure that is immediately throw out to get the risk-neutral probability measure.
+It does not involve the Ito formula, stochastic integrals, partial differential equations, not to mention weak-$*$ topologies.

+Every arbitrage-free model is determined by _deflators_ that correspond to Ross' valuation operator $L$ and a _martingale measure_.
+Market instruments have prices and associated cash flows.
+Trading involve buying shares of instruments at discrete times.
+The notion of continuous time trading is a mathematical fiction.

 This note does not solve the crucial problem of when and how much to trade.
-It only provides an elementary but mathematically rigorous framework to put your nose in the most important unsolved problem in Mathematical Finance.
+It only provides an elementary and mathematically rigorous framework to put your nose in the most important unsolved problem in Mathematical Finance.